antseq69100/m365-endpoint/apps/greenshot/README.md

 ## Notes

-- This package uses the official WinSCP MSI installer.
+- This package is based on the extracted portable Greenshot package.
-- The MSI file must be placed in `package-layout/Files/`.
-- No extracted application subfolder is required in `Files/`.
-- Update the MSI file name in `Invoke-AppDeployToolkit.ps1` when packaging a new version.
+- Do not package the ZIP file directly.
+- Do not use the standard EXE installer for this deployment model.
+- The package writes a custom registry marker for Intune detection.
+- `greenshot-defaults.ini` can be used to apply default settings.

 ## Status

-Validated as a working baseline for WinSCP deployment with Intune Win32 and PSAppDeployToolkit.
+Validated as a working baseline for Greenshot deployment with Intune Win32 and PSAppDeployToolkit.